A SMAC in the Face #84: The Almighty Cod

 John would attest to serve in the artillery.
 Later his younger brother, Peter, would join him in the same unit.
 It was during the opening stages of the battle of El Alamein on the 13th July 1942 that John would be mortally wounded, and Peter, who served in the same unit, would see his brother for the last time as he was stretchered away never to be seen again by him.

-Such is the madness of war.
+Such is the madness and futility of war.

 Main picture: John Bunton in North Africa